Table of Contents

-Customer expectation are fairly high these days for most businesses when it comes to shipping the customer's goods out quickly.
-Service Levels inform ShipStream about when you've "promised" your customers to ship a given package in order to help you meet that promise and the Target Ship Date represent the day on which you've promised to ship a given shipment according to the appropriate Service Level.
+Customer expectations are fairly high these days for most businesses when it comes to shipping the customer's goods out quickly.
+Service Levels inform ShipStream about when you've "promised" your customers to ship a given package in order to help you meet that promise and the Target Ship Date represents the day on which you've promised to ship a given shipment according to the appropriate Service Level.

 Target Ship Dates

-By separating your shipments into those that must be completed today and those that must be completed before the next business day you can more easily manage your operations while ensuring that no shipments miss the service level offered to your customers without sacrificing the ability to optimize your pick routes by reducing overall number of times your pickers must go to a new pick location.
+By separating your shipments into those that must be completed today and those that must be completed before the next business day you can more easily manage your operations while ensuring that no shipments miss the service level offered to your customers without sacrificing the ability to optimize your pick routes by picking shipments out of order to reduce the overall number of times your pickers must go to a new pick location.

 Service Levels use the "Same-Day Cutoff" time that you specify to determine for each Shipment if it meets the threshold or not.
 If it does not then the Target Ship Date will be assigned using the next day to occur in the Service Level taking into account the specified holidays.

 You can add multiple Default Cutoffs to a Service Level to use different times on different days.
 If a day is not specified in any of the default cutoffs then it will effectively not be considered a business day for processing shipments.

 Optionally, you may also specify an "Absolute Same-Day Cutoff" which could be used as either a grace period or to offer a higher service level for select orders.
 Shipments of orders submitted with a "Requested Ship Date" matching the current day will be assigned the current day as the Target Ship Date even if the Ready to Ship time is past the Same-Day Cutoff, but only if it is not past the "Absolute Same-Day Cutoff".
 Orders that do not have a Requested Ship Date will not be affected by the Absolute Same-Day Cutoff.